Updated January 2022

 Have you heard of that mysterious and alluring gathering in Tucson where the rock hounds, crystal-lovers, and metaphysical community convene?
 From mid-January through about the end of February, The Tucson Gem Show takes over the the city of Tucson, as it turns into a treasure trove for beads, gemstones, crystals, jewelry making supplies, global antiques, and magical oddities.
 There is truly an energetic, metaphysical pulse to be felt in Tucson during this inspiring time.
 It's by far my favorite month of the year.

 This year there are 51 shows spread throughout the city, all at different venues, from casinos and hotels, to tents on the side of the road.
+Edit: Due to Covid, the overall number of shows has declined; there are 41 shows this year (2022).
 There are shows that carry nothing but lapidary tools and huge rough rocks, shows for beading supplies, beads, and tools, some for precious stones and specimens, and also shows full of cheap mass-produced jewelry and beads.
 There is something for pretty much everyone at the gem shows!

 WomanShopsWorld's booth at the 2017 Tucson Gem Show